Credit: Like it or not, winter is coming

 Given that you’ll be spending more time inside at home than you have in recent months, it’s vital that you are made to feel comfortable.
 Thankfully, this is a lot easier to achieve than you might imagine.
 Start with the basics by creating a comfortable bedroom that encourages good sleep.
 Support it with a bathroom that lets you soak and relax after a hard day’s work or walk home in the rain.

 The basic features are the ones that make the biggest difference.
-Electric underfloor heating can keep rooms at a comfortable temperature during the colder months.
+Electric underfloor heating or luxury radiators can keep rooms at a comfortable temperature during the colder months.
 This is particularly nice in the mornings.
 Meanwhile, comfortable sofas and blankets should be a priority for the winter months.
 Finally, touch lamps let you control the lighting with great results.

 Comfort is largely a state of mind.
 Burglars are particularly active around Christmas time.
 Protecting your property with security cameras and similar features is never a bad idea, but now is the ideal time to act.
 After all, it stays darker for far longer.